abhinand888/Sales_Insights/README.md

 ### Key Learnings:-

-- How to do basic DAX calculations in measures
+- How to do  DAX calculations in measures
 - Importing data from SQL to Power BI
-- Publishing report to Power BI service
+- PowerBI in mobile layout
-- How to use basic charts for visualization
+- How to use charts for visualization
 - How to use filters in charts